 This guide is meant to help document how rustc – the Rust compiler – works, as well as to help new contributors get involved in rustc development.

-There are six parts to this guide:
+There are seven parts to this guide:

 rustc: Contains information that should be useful no matter how you are contributing, about building, debugging, profiling, etc.